 You may know of the Dog Whisperer (aka Cesar Milan), but have you ever heard of a gator whisperer?
 Meet Andrew Biddle.
 We're used to training dogs to sit and parrots to mimic our favorite catchphrases, but Andrew doesn't limit his training to the cute and cuddly species of the animal kingdom.
-In this blog, we'll introduce you to Andrew, along with giving you some insight on what his day-to-day at Wild Florida looks like with training our animals, specifically with our American alligators and saltwater crocodiles!
+In this blog, we'll introduce you to Andrew Biddle, who is a member of our Croc Squad, along with giving you some insight on what his day-to-day at Wild Florida looks like with training our animals, specifically with our American alligators and saltwater crocodiles!

 Like most kids growing up, Andrew was fascinated by animals.
 Growing up around a Florida lake, surrounded by alligators and snakes, it was hard for him not to fall in love with these interesting creatures.